mvrckwong/Collaboration-and-Competition/report.md

 ## 1. Multi-Agent Deep Deterministic Policy Gradient

+Multi-Agent DDPG trains two agents in parallel.
+Based on the rewarding system of the environment, the agent collaborates and competes.
+"Just doing a simple extension of single agent RL by independently training the two agents does not work very well because the agents are independently updating their policies as learning progresses.
+And this causes the environment to appear non-stationary from the viewpoint of any one agent."

 ## 2. Summary of Params and Hyperparams of the Agent of the Network

 *Network Hyperparameters:*